UKPLab/sentence-transformers/examples/applications/retrieve_rerank/README.md

 The output will be a ranked list of hits we can present to the user.

 ## Retrieval: Bi-Encoder
-For the retrieval of the candidate set, we can either use lexical search, e.g. with [ElasticSearch](https://www.elastic.co/elasticsearch/), or we can use a bi-encoder which is implemented in this repository.
+For the retrieval of the candidate set, we can either use lexical search (e.g. [ElasticSearch](https://www.elastic.co/elasticsearch/)), or we can use a bi-encoder which is implemented in this repository.

 Lexical search looks for literal matches of the query words in your document collection.
 It will not recognize synonyms, acronyms or spelling variations.
 In contrast, semantic search (or dense retrieval) encodes the search query into vector space and retrieves the document embeddings that are close in vector space.